Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 Jason was jokingly accused of trying to take over the podcast once.
 There needed to be more clarity on where to take the podcast.
 Jason wanted to do things to grow the podcast and monetize it; however, the other podcast members wanted to keep the podcast authentic.
 Jason ended up focusing on the friendship between the podcasters rather than the show's success.
 This shows a healthy ability to manage this ambition.

-## How Each Enneagram Type Perceives Jason Calacanis
+## How Each Enneagram type Perceives Jason Calacanis

 To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive Jason Calacanis: